cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # Detecting Instability with Mariposa

-Now that we have a basic understanding of the problem, let's try to quantify instability more systematically.
-I will introduce the methodology used in [Mariposa](https://github.com/secure-foundations/mariposa), a tool that we have built for this exact propose.
+Now that we have a basic understanding of instability, let's try to quantify it more systematically.
+I will introduce the methodology used in [Mariposa](https://github.com/secure-foundations/mariposa), a tool that we have built to measure and detect instability.
 In this blog post, I will stick to the key intuitions and elide the details.
 For a more thorough discussion, I encourage you to check out our [paper](https://www.andrew.cmu.edu/user/bparno/papers/mariposa.pdf).
-At a high level, given a query \\( q \\) and an SMT solver \\( s \\), Mariposa answers the question:
+At a high level, given an original query \\( q \\) and an SMT solver \\( s \\), Mariposa answers the question:

 > Is the query-solver pair \\((q, s)\\) stable?

 <p></p>

-Intuitively, instability means that the performance of \\( s
+Intuitively, instability means that \\( s
-\\) diverges when we apply seemingly irrelevant mutations to
+\\) experiences a mix of successes and failures when we apply seemingly irrelevant mutations to
 \\( q \\).
 Mariposa detects instability by generating a set of mutated queries and evaluating the performance of \\( s
 \\) on each mutant.
 In this section, I will explain what